r-lib/httr2/README.md

 -   HTTP errors are automatically converted into R errors.
-Use `req_error()` to override the defaults (which turn all 4xx and 5xx responses into errors), or to extract additional information about the error from the body of the response.
+Use `req_error()` to override the defaults (which turn all 4xx and 5xx responses into errors) or to add additional details to the error message.

--   It’s easy to automatically retry if the request fails or encounters a transient HTTP error (e.g. a 429 rate limit request).
-Use `req_retry()` to define maximum number of retries, and override the defaults that determine which errors are transient, and how long to wait before retrying.
+-   You can automatically retry if the request fails or encounters a transient HTTP error (e.g. a 429 rate limit request). `req_retry()` defines the maximum number of retries, which errors are transient, and how long to wait between tries.

--   OAuth support has been totally overhauled to directly support many more flows, and to make it much easier to both customise the built-in flows or to create your own.
+-   OAuth support has been totally overhauled to directly support many more flows and to make it much easier to both customise the built-in flows and create your own.

--   `secret_encrypt()` and friends make it easier to manage encrypted secrets that you often need for testing. `obfuscate()` helps to obfuscate mildly confidential data (like many client secrets) preventing them being scraped from published code.
+-   You can manage encrypted secrets often needed for testing with `secret_encrpyt()` and friends.
+You can obfuscate mildly confidential data (like many client secrets) with `obfuscate()`, preventing them being scraped from published code.

 ## Acknowledgements